liaoherui/AccuSNV/README.md

 python accusnv_downstream.py -h | accusnv_downstream -h

 The user must only change the initial python line.
 (See below) The other commands called within the Snakefile will be automatically dealt with.

 `accusnv_snakemake -i <input_sample_info_csv> -r <ref_dir> -o <output_dir>`

-Note: please ensure that your working directory does not contain any files or folders with the same names as those listed below (or if they are present, ensure they are identical files to those in this GitHub repository): <BR/>
+⚠️ : please ensure that your working directory **does not contain** any files or folders with the same names as those listed below (or if they are present, ensure they are identical files to those in this GitHub repository): <BR/>

 Files: `config.yaml`,`experiment_info.yaml`,`Snakefile` <BR/>
 Folders: `scripts` (and all files under `snake_pipeline/scripts` on Github repo)<BR/>